LSV models with stochastic interest rates and correlated jumps: Solution of the PIDE

 \subsection{Jump steps}

-Obtaining solutions at the 2-4 and 6-8 steps for some popular L{\'e}vy models such as Merton, Kou, CGMY (or GTSP), NIG, General Hyperbolic and Meixner ones, could be done as it is shown in \cite{Itkin2014, Itkin2014a}.
+Going back to the general splitting scheme \eqref{splitting}, observe that the one-dimensional jumps are treated at steps 2-4 and 6-8.
+Obtaining solutions at these steps for some popular L{\'e}vy models such as Merton, Kou, CGMY (or GTSP), NIG, General Hyperbolic and Meixner ones, could be done as it is shown in \cite{Itkin2014, Itkin2014a}.
 Efficiency of this method in general is not worse than that of the Fast Fourier Transform (FFT), and in many cases is linear in $N$ - the number of the grid points.
 In particular, this is the case for the Merton, Kou, CGMY/GTSP at $\alpha \le 0$ and Meixner models.

-Let sequentially consider all jump steps of the splitting algorithms.
+In this paper we model all ideosyncratic and common jumps by using the Meixner model.
+So below we sequentially consider all jump steps of the splitting algorithms in \eqref{splitting}.